UK Brexit Postponed VAT Accounting PVA and VAT return

 Box 1 - Total VAT due in this period on imports accounted for through postponed VAT accounting.

 Box 4 - Total VAT reclaimed in this period on imports accounted for through postponed VAT accounting.

 Box 7 - Total value of all imports of goods included on your online monthly statement, excluding any VAT.

 Traders can account for import VAT if:

-- the goods you import are for use in your business
+- the goods imported are for use in their business

 If traders initially declare goods into a customs special procedure, they can account for import VAT on their VAT Return when they submit the declaration that releases those goods into free circulation from the following special procedures:

 - customs warehousing

 - outward processing